Someone holds their stomach, wearing a pink shirt and grey sweatpants.

 Source: Getty Images

-"Spending time with friends and family can reduce stress and promote feelings of happiness," they say.
+"Spending time with friends and family can reduce stress and promote feelings of happiness," the doctors state.
 "It’s important to not feel alone — lean in on those you trust to talk about PCOS and how you feel."

 Article continues below advertisement